 Free off-street parking is available at all clinics.
-Because of the mobility challenges of our clients, please reserve the parking spots closest to the building for TEAM kids and their families.
+Because of the mobility challenges of our clients, please reserve the parking spots closest to the building for TEAM kids and their families unless you need a handicap accessible parking spot.